Bright lights across the colour spectrum

 • Where there are two papers of equal academic quality and one is not a BISA member, the BISA member will be given preference.

-• Monday 13 May 2024: Submissions open
+• Tuesday 5 May 2026: Submissions open

-• Friday 12 July 2024: Deadline for all submissions
+• Friday 19 June 2026, 11.59pm (UK time): Deadline for all submissions

-• Mid-August 2024: Provisional programme published and notification emails sent out
+• Mid-August 2026: Provisional programme published and notification emails sent out

-• Sunday 13 October 2024: Presenter/Speaker, Chair, and Discussant registration closes
+• Friday 16 October 2026: Presenter/Speaker, Chair, and Discussant registration closes

-• Sunday 13 October 2024: Last day for changes to the programme (please check name/affiliation are correct)
+• Friday 16 October 2026: Last day for changes to the programme (please check name/affiliation are correct)

-• Early December 2024: Final programme published
+• Late November 2026: Final programme published

-• 1 January 2024: Registration for non-presenting delegates closes
+• 5 January 2027: Registration for non-presenting delegates closes

-• 13 January 2025: Conference begins
+• 11 January 2027: Conference begins.

 As always, BISA members will receive a big discount on the fees paid by non-members.
 For our virtual conference, we have heavily subsidised the cost of tickets for Global South scholars.
 This applies for both members and non-members, as we understand that the cost of a membership can be prohibitive.
 We hope this will encourage broader international participation.
 Take a look at this year's prices.